 TWRP even comes with a built-in file manager with unlimited root access so you can modify, add or delete any system files manually.
-This process allows you to gain physical image, therefore bypass the otherwise locked device´s protection.
+This process allows you to gain a physical image, therefore bypassing the otherwise locked device´s protection.

 If the image is encrypted by the system itself, we are only able to get the encrypted physical image.

 The device has to have its bootloader unlocked in order to proceed with this method.

 Before we start this procedure, be aware that everything you do is at your own risk, every device does behave differently.

 Download TWRP for your device (you can use for example a page: twrp.me).

 Once you will have the .img file, load MOBILedit Forensic and navigate to the "Security bypassing" and select "Connect Fastboot" or “Connect Odin” for Samsung devices.

 3. Select a device from the list, put the device to Fastboot mode, and follow on-screen instructions.